aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 By putting it in `()` we can give our return value a name. e.g. `result` and a type for this return value.
 This lets us reference it in a postcondition or `ensures` clause.
-These are things that MUST be true when the function ends.
+These are things that MUST be true about the result of the function.
 We could have `: AwsKmsResource`.
 But for reasons beyond the scope of this workshop the other is often preferred.